ytakefuji/bash-shell/README.md

 This repository is for novice programmers how to use terminal commands (bash or zsh) for machine learning preprocessing and data manipulations.
 <pre>
-comm.pptx: basic bash commands kwords.pptx: keywords search basic methods strength_conclusion.docx: how to make strong statements using data deduct_induct.pptx: reasoning for data scientist twitterEncrypted.docx: twitter search
+commands.pptx.crypted: basic bash commands kwords.pptx: keywords search basic methods strength_conclusion.docx: how to make strong statements using data deduct_induct.pptx.crypted: reasoning for data scientist twitterEncrypted.docx: twitter search
 They were all encrypted.
 Use openssl command for decrypting. openssl command can be automatically installed by miniconda.